-I've listened to Queen's "Live Killers" album at least a hundred times, and always loved every minute of it.
-After downloading my first unofficial concert recording from Queen's 1979 European tour (an mp3 rip of the 13-song Italian Live In Cologne bootleg CD), I was thrilled with the fact that all 13 tracks were versions which didn't appear on the official release.
+I've listened to Queen's "Live Killers" hundreds of times and always loved every minute of it.
+After downloading my first unofficial concert recording from Queen's 1979 European tour (an mp3 rip of the Italian Live in Cologne bootleg CD) circa 1999, I was thrilled with the fact that all 13 tracks were versions which didn't appear on the official release.
 However, as I began to acquire more audio and video from the tour, I did eventually become curious as to which concerts each of the tracks on Live Killers came from.
 The Frankfurt recording finally revealed some of the answers, leading me to get this project underway in about 2001.
-For many Queen enthusiasts, the Live Killers album has been a long and unsolved mystery to this day.
+For many Queen enthusiasts the Live Killers album has been a long and unsolved mystery to this day.
 Being a proud analyst of Queen's live performances, I am very happy to have taken the first proper crack at it.

 "I am never really satisfied with anything I do.
 I'm a non-conformist.
 I think the live album was only a testimony of what we were doing on stage at that time.
 I am somehow unsatisfied, because we had to work hard in every concert and there were serious sound problems to solve.
 Sometimes the concerts sound very good, but when you listen to the recording you want to kill yourself because of how awful everything sounds.
 Out of ten or fifteen concerts we recorded, we could only use the tapes of three or four of them to edit Live Killers.
 Anyway, the sound of live albums is never good.
 The main reason is that the audience has to be included and the crowd noise affects the instruments.
 As you may notice, Live Killers is not my favourite album at all."

-Around this time, Roger Taylor had similar sentiments: "I don't think it turned out anywhere near as well as it could have done."

-Roger Taylor took it a step further, openly stating his dislike for Queen's first live album on numerous occasions.
-He once joked in a 1979 interview that "the only thing live about Live Killers is the bass drum."
-Although this is a bit of hyperbole, the comment does offer some insight into exactly how much studio work went into the live album.
+Around this time Roger Taylor had similar sentiments: "I don't think it turned out anywhere near as well as it could have done."
+He has openly stated his dislike for Queen's first live album on numerous occasions, even once joking in a 1979 interview that "the only thing live about Live Killers is the bass drum."
+Although this is a bit of hyperbole, the comment does offer some insight into exactly how much studio post-production work went into it.
 Still, credit should be given to the original editors who created what is, upon initial listens at least, a seamless live LP.

 Here is a great article on the album to get you into the mood.